qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

 # Configuration Cheat Sheet

-This is a cheat sheet for the Gitea configuration file.
+This is a cheat sheet for the RIA Hub configuration file.
 It contains most of the settings that can be configured as well as their default values.

-Any changes to the Gitea configuration file should be made in `custom/conf/app.ini` or any corresponding location.
+Any changes to the RIA Hub configuration file should be made in `custom/conf/app.ini` or any corresponding location.
 When installing from a distribution, this will typically be found at `/etc/gitea/conf/app.ini`.